 Bathtime can be an ideal opportunity for sensory play.
 Use gentle, fragranced bubble baths to engage your baby’s olfactory senses, as well as touch and sight by letting them feel the gloopiness between their fingers.
 Use different coloured sponges to squeeze water and dab their skin while washing.

-Skin to skin contact is another wonderful way to do this, as it can be great way to bond with your child.
-Introduce containers, toys, or a little watering can to trickle water over your baby’s head, arms, and back.
+Skin to skin contact is another wonderful way to do this, as it can be a great way to bond with your child.
+For even more sensory bath ideas, introduce containers, toys, or a little watering can to trickle water over your baby’s head, arms, and back.
 Follow this up with a spot of relaxing baby massage, and it sounds like a fun, yet pampering evening all around!

 Let your little one safely explore small objects by creating colourful, eye-catching sensory bottles.
 Keep a few empty water bottles to one side, and once you have enough, fill them each with water or clear shower gel.
-Add a few drops of paint or food colouring, and go crazy with the glitter, sequins, and beads.
+Add a few drops of paint or food colouring, and go crazy with the glitter, sequins, and beads for your very own homemade sensory bottle extravaganza!
 Once done, ensure the bottle’s tops are fastened tightly so there’s no risk of spillage.